AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Focus on the important information to pass along.
 </div>

-### Effectiveness of Two-Stage Coagulant Addition
-The presence of humic acid as NOM affects the use of PACl as a coagulant for synthetic surface water, but in a one-stage setting, meaning the coagulant is added at once.
-Last semester, our model considered the attachment efficiency for the hydraulic flocculation.
-However, past studies have investigated the difference of efficiency of two-stage coagulant addition, meaning adding the coagulants at two different points, comparing with one-stage. [(Liu et. al., 2011)](https://ieeexplore.ieee.org/document/6847925/) Keeping the total amount of coagulant at the same dosage, when partial amount was added half-way, it was found that two-stage can produce floc 1.5 times the floc size comparing with one-stage, which potentially made two-stage more efficient to one-stage.
-As the floc blanket was formed, the flocs were connected together to for larger adn more irregular structure, making two-stage addition more time-efficient than one-stage.

 <div class="alert alert-block alert-danger">
 Sometimes you use humic acid and sometimes you use Humic Acid.
 Be consistent with capitalization (I would say humic acid is more correct)